cymen/Dough-Proofer/README.md

 # Dough Proofer

-I wanted a super simple* dough proofer utilizing:
+I wanted a super simple[^1] dough proofer utilizing:

 - a cooler
 - a relay (SSR in my case) to turn on/off heating element(s)